-Accordingly, the Commission has stated that it "views the 'in connection with' element in the energy context as encompassing situations in which there is a nexus between the fraudulent conduct of an entity and a jurisdictional transaction."
-The Commission further explained that such a "nexus" exists when "the entity . . . intended to affect, or . . . acted recklessly to affect, a jurisdictional transaction" and that the Commission "do[es] not intend to construe [its market manipulation rules] so broadly as to convert every common-law fraud that happens to touch a jurisdictional transaction into a violation of [its market manipulation rules]."
-26
+fraudulent conduct of an entity and a jurisdictional transaction."338 The Commission further explained that such a "nexus" exists when "the entity . . . intended to affect, or . . . acted recklessly to affect, a jurisdictional transaction" and that the Commission "do[es] not intend to construe [its market manipulation rules] so broadly as to convert every common-law fraud that happens to touch a jurisdictional transaction into a violation of [its market manipulation rules]."339

-The Commission has found that such a nexus can exist if manipulation of non-jurisdictional transactions indirectly affects jurisdictional transactions and thus is "in connection with" jurisdictional transactions.27 In a recent matter involving allegedly manipulative natural gas trading, for example, the Commission held that the "in connection with" requirement was satisfied and thus it had jurisdiction where defendants' "use of non-jurisdictional transactions and transportation to manipulate [index prices] affected jurisdictional transactions whose settlement price was based on that index."28
+The Commission has found that such a nexus can exist if manipulation of nonjurisdictional transactions indirectly affects jurisdictional transactions and thus is "in connection with" jurisdictional transactions.340 In a recent matter involving allegedly manipulative natural gas trading, for example, the Commission held that the "in connection with" requirement was satisfied and thus it had jurisdiction where defendants' "use of non-jurisdictional transactions and transportation to manipulate [index prices] affected jurisdictional transactions whose settlement price was based on that index."341

 This broad assertion of authority has not, however, gone unchallenged.
 For example, a federal court reversed the Commission's finding that its manipulation jurisdiction extends to purely financial transactions under the jurisdiction of the Commodities Futures Trading Commission ("CFTC"), even if those transactions could affect FERC-jurisdictional transactions.
-Section 2(a)(1)(A) of the Commodity Exchange Act ("CEA") vests the CFTC with "exclusive jurisdiction" over "accounts, agreements . . . and transactions involving swaps or contracts of sale of a commodity for future delivery . . . , traded or executed on" a market regulated by the CFTC.
-29 In Hunter v.
+Section 2(a)(1)(A) of the Commodity Exchange Act ("CEA") vests the CFTC with "exclusive jurisdiction" over "accounts, agreements . . . and transactions involving swaps or contracts of sale of a commodity for future delivery . . . , traded or executed on" a market regulated by the CFTC.342 In Hunter v.
 FERC, the D.C.
-Circuit explained that, "[b]y CEA section 2(a)(1)(A)'s plain terms, the CFTC has exclusive jurisdiction over the manipulation of natural gas futures contracts."
-And "absent a clearly expressed congressional intention to repeal CEA section 2(a)(1)(A)," the court concluded that FERC "lack[ed] jurisdiction to charge Hunter with manipulation of natural gas futures contracts."
-In the wake of Hunter, the CFTC and FERC
+Circuit explained that, "[b]y CEA section 2(a)(1)(A)'s plain terms, the CFTC has exclusive jurisdiction over the manipulation of natural gas futures contracts."343 And "absent a clearly expressed congressional intention to repeal CEA section 2(a)(1)(A)," the court concluded that FERC "lack[ed] jurisdiction to charge Hunter with manipulation of natural gas futures contracts."344 In the wake of Hunter, the CFTC and FERC entered into a Memorandum of Understanding concerning the sharing of information obtained in connection with market surveillance and potential manipulation, fraud, or market power investigations in order to ensure better coordination.345

-25 Id. (citations omitted).
+338 Id. (citations omitted).

-26 Id.
+339 Id.
 The "nexus" language that the Commission adopted was previously used in certain precedent regarding section 10(b) cited by the Commission in Order No. 670.
 See id. at n.37 (citing Head v.
 Head, 759 F.2d 1172, 1175 (4th Cir.
 1985)).

-27 BP Am.
+340 BP Am.
 Inc., 147 FERC ¶ 61,130 (2014).

-29 7 U.S.C. § 2(a)(1)(A).
+342 7 U.S.C. § 2(a)(1)(A).

-See Hunter v.
+343 See Hunter v.
 FERC, 711 F.3d 155, 158 (D.C.
 Cir.
 2013) (holding that the CFTC had exclusive jurisdiction over trader's alleged manipulative conduct because it involved commodities futures contracts and thus FERC lacked jurisdiction to bring action for market manipulation).

-31 Id. at 160 (internal citations omitted).
+344 Id. at 160 (internal citations omitted).